Kontur-Mobile/VisualFSM/README.md

 ### TransactionFactory of VisualFSM

-`TransactionFactory` returns a list of `Transition`'s for the `Action` instance.
+`TransactionFactory` returns a list of `Transition`s for the `Action` instance.
 It is not recommended to create inheritors of `TransactionFactory` yourself.
 Use code generation for this.

 ## Sample of usage